|The Sporting News College Football Yearbook

 Cost is higher (including shipping) when ordered from the web site.

-Overview: Two years ago, The Sporting News merged with Street & Smith.
-The periodical retains the The Sporting News title on the cover, however its format is closer to Street & Smith than to pre-merger The Sporting News.
+Overview: Several years ago, The Sporting News merged with Street & Smith.
+The periodical retained the The Sporting News title on the cover, however its format was closer to Street & Smith than to pre-merger The Sporting News.

-All top 25 teams and some other major teams get two pages of coverage.
-Some teams get one page, some get ½ page, and a few (non-BCS) teams get only 1/3 page.
-TSN has been a slightly below-average predictor over the last 5 years, and also over the last 3 years.
-TSN has inherited Street & Smith's coverage of I-AA; it's better and more extensive than any other major magazine.
+Some top teams two pages of coverage.
+All other AQ teams get one page, some top non-AQ teams (such as Northern Illinois) get a full page.
+A majority of non-AQ teams get ½ page.
+For example, Clemson and Florida State have two pages, but the other four teams in their division get one page each).
+TSN has been a well below-average predictor over the last 5 years.
+TSN has inherited Street & Smith's coverage of FCS; it's better and more extensive than any other major magazine.

-Per-team information: A full page for many I-A teams.
+Per-team information: A full page for many FBS teams.
 Roughly half

 of the page is devoted to discussion of prospects for the coming season,

-three paragraphs each for offense and defense.
+one section discussing each of offense and defense.
 Also on the page is a

 Per-conference information: A few paragraphs discussion of the conference race, a predicted order of finish, rating of recruiting classes, and an "all-conference" team.

-National information: there are three-deep all-America lists, plus an "honorable mention" (up to twenty players per position, apparently sorted by ranking since they are not in alphabetical order).
+National information: there are three-deep all-America lists.
 The national preview section includes a top 25 list with a few sentences of commentary per team.

 Recap (previous year) information: Street & Smith had, and The Sporting News now has, one of the better "previous year recap" sections.
-It is one of the few magazines to give standings of all conferences (Div I-A, I-AA, II, and III), including teams' conference and overall records.
-There are also a few pages of I-A/I-AA team and individual statistics.
+It is one of the few magazines to give standings of all conferences (FBS, FCS, Divs II, and III), including teams' conference and overall records.
+There are also a few pages of FBS/FCS team and individual statistics.
 All of the bowl game results and other divisions' playoff results (NCAA and NAIA) are given.
 However, game scores are only given for opponents on the current year's schedule also played in the previous year.

-Division I-AA information: At least one page per I-AA conference, 19 pages total.
+FCS information: One page per FCS conference, 14 pages total.
 The Sporting News also has a few pages for Division II and Division III.